 Once A Fence, Later Slats, Almost Always A Wall: Trump's Border Wall Contradictions

 Politicians often have to change course when their campaign promises run up against reality.
-But when President Trump ran for office and throughout his presidency, an explicit part of his pitch was that he wasn't like all the other politicians.
+But when President Trump ran for office, and throughout his presidency, an explicit part of his pitch was that he wasn't like all the other politicians.
 Trump's "great wall" was a big concrete symbol of that.

 Except that now it isn't even concrete.
-In recent weeks, he's been saying it will be made of "beautiful" steel slats.
+In recent weeks, he has been saying it will be made of "beautiful" steel slats.
 The way Trump has described the wall has changed a lot over time, to the point of contradiction.
 That includes how the wall will be paid for.

 The president is now in a battle with congressional Democrats to approve $5.7 billion in funding for a physical barrier, placing the wall at the center of a lengthy government shutdown that Trump is struggling to find his way out of.